Hans Ørberg: Career

 Chapters consist of an illustrated and annotated reading followed by a concise and formal discussion of the grammar used in the chapter, as well as several Pēnsa, or exercises, that require the student to apply these grammatical concepts to selections from the chapter's reading.
 These exercises ask the student to manipulate the grammar of Latin sentences rather than to translate.
 Even the grammar discussions are entirely in Latin, grammatical terminology being introduced as necessary.
+The book also uses macrons throughout.
+This enables readers to internalize and learn proper phonemic vowel length, which is essential to maximum understanding of the sounds of the Latin language.